 An auditing tool that reports which application servers are running and whether the applications are confined by AppArmor.
 Application servers are applications that accept incoming network connections.
-For more details, refer to "Application Audit Report" (S. 95).
+For more details, refer to Section "Application Audit Report" (page 97).

 Security Incident Report